 Online learning is becoming an ever more popular method of education.
 You can study whatever you want at your own pace or take structured lessons that are often touted as ‘anywhere, anytime’.
-Which means this way of learning is often more inclusive and accessible than bricks-and-mortar classroom learning.
+The simplicity of it means this way of e-learning or distance learning is often more inclusive and accessible than bricks-and-mortar classroom learning.

-A variety of tools from apps for learning with a disability to courses and degrees are available online.
+A variety of tools are available online, from apps for learning with a disability to courses and degrees.
 This makes it easier to find a learning solution that suits the individual needs and schedule of every learner.

 What is online learning?

 Online (distance) learning is a form of education where the student learns online.
-Because of the rapid way in which technology and the internet develop, new online learning solutions are constantly introduced and existing offerings are regularly updated.
-Which means that online learning is more user friendly now than it was ever before.
+Because of the rapid way in which technology and the internet develop, new online learning solutions are constantly introduced, and existing offerings are regularly updated.
+This means online learning is more user-friendly now than ever before.

-A major benefit of online learning is that the student doesn’t need to be in the same place as the teacher.
+A major benefit of e-learning is that the student doesn’t need to be in the same place as the teacher.
 They can be anywhere and can still learn and access the material they need provided they have an internet connection.